What is the purpose of the GATE program?

 Sites then will make a recommendation, and eligibility determination will be made at the district level.

-The school based resource teacher at your child’s school can provide further information about GATE and the identification process.
+The principal at your child’s school can provide further information about GATE and the identification process.
 Students can be screened for GATE only twice during their time in EUSD.

 How are students identified for GATE?